warm-milk-foam/forensics-notes/Chapter7.md

 1) Network packets, the different types and what you should look out for
 2) Important functionalities of wireshark that proves useful

+This small guide doesn't show you how to use it to capture new network traffic on the spot, but rather for use in CTFs

 ## Installing wireshark!!
 - Install wireshark from https://www.wireshark.org/download.html depending on whether you are on Windows, Mac, etc
 - There is a command line version called `tshark` though I won't delve into that